Cyncrovee/Recoilless-Editor/docs/keybind-reference.md

 - Alt + l: Move backward by line
 - Ctrl + e: Jump to start of line
 - Alt + e: Jump to end of line
+- Ctrl + Shift + E: Jump to start of line and enter insert mode
+- Alt + Shift + E: Jump to end of line and enter insert mode
 - Ctrl + p: Jump forward by paragraph
 - Alt + p: Jump back by paragraph
 - Ctrl + j: Jump to start of file